Analysis Traps and Antipatterns

 Everybody lies.

-— House MD
+— House M.D.

-Meeting Without Meaning
+Meetings Without Meaning

 REMEMBER

-So how to avoid such a catastrophic scenario?
+How can you avoid such a catastrophic scenario?

-2. Let the Participants Prepare in Advance
+2. Let Participants Prepare in Advance

-3. Introduce Agenda and Meeting Goals
+3. State the Agenda and Meeting Goals Clearly

-4. Go Top-down
+4. Go Top-Down

 5. Stick to the Topic